 YPAT (Young Political Advocacy Training) is a weeklong, intensive experience where young people aged 18 to 30 gather to learn about Australia’s political and cultural institutions.
-It has been run by the National Civic Council for 11 years.
+It has been run by the National Civic Council’s youth organisation the Thomas More Centre for 11 years.

 Aware that students would be tired of endless Zoom meetings after several months of lockdown, the YPAT team set to work to create a unique virtual YPAT and to spread the word all around the country.

 By the time YPAT week rolled around, we had 66 delegates.

 Our biggest numbers came from Western Australia, with 23 delegates.
 Queensland and New South Wales had numbers in the high teens.
 The ACT and Victoria were also represented.

 The team was particularly encouraged by the receptiveness of the group to the principles of Christian social teaching – the core tenet of YPAT philosophy.

 We started with a talk on the main principles of the worldview – that everyone is valuable, work has dignity, and community is important.

 Each of these principles was woven into the fabric of the following talks.